Enzo Ferrari Museum, Modena

 The curved steel-and-glass facade of the museum and two views of the lobby.

 The Ferrari automobiles gallery

-In a single, undivided space, the new 6,000-square-meter / 65,500-square-foot building by Future System houses a permanent exhibition which presents some of the most important automobiles made by Ferrari, including many rare automobiles of the 1950s, Formula 1 automobiles, and more recent sports cars, such as a Ferrari Enzo.
+In a single, undivided space, the new 6,000-square-meter / 65,500-square-foot building by Future System houses a permanent exhibition that presents some of the most important automobiles made by Ferrari, including many rare automobiles of the 1950s, Formula 1 automobiles, and more recent sports cars, such as a Ferrari Enzo.

-The automobiles are presented as they were precious sculptures, like artworks isolated from one another and sometimes placed on a pedestal so to be fully appreciated in all their details.
+The automobiles are presented as they were precious sculptures, like artworks isolated from one another and sometimes placed on a pedestal so as to be fully appreciated in all their details.
 The interiors are painted almost exclusively in two colors, white and yellow, so to emphasize the color of the exposed cars, which are mainly painted in the famous Ferrari’s red.
-Perhaps not many know that Enzo Ferrari chose the yellow, not the red, for his firm’s logo because it is the official color of the city of Modena.
+Perhaps not many know that Enzo Ferrari chose yellow, not red, for his firm’s logo because it is the official color of the city of Modena.

-Internally, the museum occupies a single floor, gently sloped so to form a continuously descending and ascending path.
+Internally, the museum occupies a single floor, gently sloped so as to form a continuously descending and ascending path.
 The same space also features Maserati and Alfa Romeo automobiles, full-scale models, videos, drawings, and technical documents.

-On the occasion of the 2014 reopening, a new multimedia show was added; it consists of a giant video-projection – mapped on the whole internal surfaces of the hall, ceiling included – which spectacularly depicts the life of Enzo Ferrari through images and historical videos from the celebrated Istituto Luce film archive.
+On the occasion of the 2014 reopening, a new multimedia show was added; it consists of a giant video projection – mapped on the whole internal surfaces of the hall, ceiling included – which spectacularly depicts the life of Enzo Ferrari through images and historical videos from the celebrated Istituto Luce film archive.

 The building also includes a temporary exhibition room, a cafeteria, a video room, and a museum shop with a selection of Ferrari-branded products.